Call Us for a Market Appraisal

 Royston and Lund work closely with Oliver Jones Associates Ltd who are Mortgage Specialists so why not talk to them and let them do all the hard work for you.
-As they have access to the whole of the market they can find you the most competitive mortgage deal to suit you.
+As they have access to a wide range of lenders in the market, they can find you a competitive mortgage deal to suit you.
 Contact our office for further details.

 Once we have a clear understanding of your requirements we will keep you updated with suitable properties via email and SMS alerts.

 Register with Royston and Lund by contacting the office or filling in the contact form below, that way we can inform you in advance of properties coming onto the market.
 We also upload all of our properties for sale to the leading portals such as Rightmove, On the Market, and many more.

 The buying market is always competitive so we would always encourage an early viewing to secure your dream home.
 We'll do everything we can to ensure you see a property within the quickest timeframe possible.
 We are happy to answer any questions and you have and we will ensure you have all the information you require about the process of buying a house.